TokyoTechGUC/GUCdocs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Global Urban Climatology Tools and Databases's documentation!
+Global Urban Climatology Tools and Databases Documentation
 ========================================================================
+Project Leader: Alvin C.G.
+Varquez
+Institute: Tokyo Institute of Technology
+Team members: Do Ngoc Khanh (D), Dewa Gede Junnaedhi (D), Hiroki Ryoga (M)

+Under Construction

 .. toctree::
    :maxdepth: 2